 Please note that you can only work in the city in which you are registered.
 If you find employment in another province, you need to apply at the Provincial Directorate of Migration Management with your employer to change your place of registration – you will need to bring the job contract that you have with your employer.
 Once this change has happened, your employer can apply for a work permit.

 The documents needed to apply for a work permit are:

-- The temporary protection ID card (including foreigner ID number starting with 99) of the temporary protection beneficiary;
+- The temporary protection/ international protection applicant or status holder ID card ID card (including foreigner ID number starting with 99) of the temporary protection/international protection beneficiary;

 - A photograph of the individual;